Hide Advanced Options

 Grad Meth: Reg, P-F, Aud

-Prerequisite: ARAB101; or must have appropriate World Language Placement Test (FLPT) score.
+Prerequisite: ARAB101; or must have appropriate World Language Placement (WLP) score.

 Continuation of ARAB101.
 Introduction to both spoken and written Arabic.
 Equal emphasis on all four skill areas: speaking, listening, reading, and writing.